datacorner/pyBPPIBridge/README.md

 if a file is specified for the -configfile parameter the parameter file must follow the INI format rules.
 Example/Template -> see the [config.ini-template](https://github.com/datacorner/pyBPPIBridge/blob/main/config.ini-template)  (rename it as an *.ini file)
 * **-filename** (Mandatory) file to load (CSV format)
 * **-sep** (Optional/Comma by default) Fields separator
+#### Capabilities
+* Read the CSV file and load it into the BPPI Repository
+* Manages other delimiter (field separators), by default comma.
 #### Example
 Launch the program in the shell (windows or linux) command line like this:
 ```